JohanScheepers/ttn-sandbox-lmic-node/README.md

 ```

 ### 3.2 MCCI LoRaWAN LMIC library Settings
-In the platformio.ini under the regional setting you need to select the correct frequency plan or your region, I am the 'EU868'.
-You will see that I have uncommented the appropriate plan.
+In the platformio.ini under the regional setting you need to select the correct frequency plan or your region, I am the 'EU868', I have uncommented the appropriate frequency plan.

 ```ini
     ; --- Regional settings -----